datagistips/validator/README.md

 # validator

-Validator ✔️ is a data exploration, validation and restructuration assistant.
+Validator is a data exploration 🔍, validation ✔️ and restructuration ↔️ assistant.

 ![](images/demo.gif)